SEC540: Cloud Security and DevSecOps Automation

 • Overview

-SEC540 starts by introducing DevOps practices, principles, and tools by attacking a vulnerable Version Control and Continuous Integration System configuration.
+SEC540 starts by introducing DevOps practices, principles, and tools by attacking a vulnerable Version Control and Continuous Integration (CI) system.
 Students gain an in-depth understanding of how the toolchain works, the risks these systems pose, and identify key weaknesses that could compromise the workflow.
-Next, we'll examine the security features available in various Continuous Integration (CI) and Continuous Delivery (CD) systems, such as Jenkins, GitHub, GitLab, Azure DevOps, and AWS CodePipeline, and then start hardening the environment.
-After automating various code analysis tools and discovering insecurely stored secrets, students will focus on storing sensitive data in secrets management solutions such as HashiCorp Vault, AWS Secrets Manager, and Azure Key Vault.
+Next, we examine the security features available in various Continuous Integration (CI) and Continuous Delivery (CD) systems, such as GitHub and GitLab, and then start hardening the workflow.
+After automating various code analysis tools, students learn how to parse various machine-readable data formats and display the results in CI dashboards.
+After discovering insecurely stored secrets, we shift focus to storing sensitive data in secrets management solutions, such as HashiCorp Vault, AWS Secrets Manager, and Azure Key Vault, that can be read at runtime by a CI workflow.

 Exercises